tlevine/dada.pink/user-2015/index.md

 Here's a simple example....

-But we still haven't generated the sound.
+Here we have converted our data into frequencies in a particular scale, or key, but we still haven't generated the sound.
+Let's do that.

 #### Sound is a series of air pressures
 Your recognizes the changes in air pressure as sound.